Gaining Luck

 ## Spending Luck

-You spend Luck to add a 1-for-1 bonus to any check you make.
+- You spend Luck to add a 1-for-1 bonus to any check you make.
 For example, if you have 4 Luck, and roll a 13 on the die, you can spend 2 Luck to make your result a 15 (leaving you with 2 Luck for later).

-Alternatively, immediately after you make a check (attack, ability check, or save), you can spend 3 Luck to reroll a d20 used for the check.
+- Immediately after you make a check (attack, ability check, or save), you can spend 3 Luck to reroll a d20 used for the check.

 Luck can’t stop a critical miss on a 1 or create a critical hit by adding up to 20.
 Note that Luck gained from a failed attack or save can’t be used to enhance the same roll that generated the Luck—you only accrue Luck after you officially fail the roll!